 Some Fixed and Fixed Index Annuities offer more flexibility, more choices and more growth potential in how and when you decide to distribute your income in retirement with their lifetime income riders.
 These riders are purchased as an addition to the fixed or fixed index annuity product.
 There is usually a fee associated with these types of riders and the way the fee is calculated will vary from contract to contract.

 Annuity riders can guarantee income for life, but just how much income can they generate?
-These annuity riders will help you to determine when to retire based on a guaranteed income.
+These annuity riders will help you to determine when to retire based on a guaranteed minimum income without indexing assumptions.

 Thought: “I have an annuity and I am making 6.5% annually compounded on my money, guaranteed!”